meltano/handbook/src/_company/using-github.md

 ## Iterations

-Once an issue becomes a priority, a sprint [iteration](https://gitlab.com/groups/meltano/-/iterations) is set (identified by the Friday of the week in question), even if it's still weeks away and may end up being moved.
+Once an issue becomes a priority, a sprint [iteration](https://github.com/orgs/meltano/projects/3/views/4) is set (identified by the Friday of the week in question), even if it's still weeks away and may end up being moved.

 New iterations are created about 6 weeks in advance as part of preparation for the weekly kickoff meeting.

-Check out the GitLab documentation on [Iterations](https://docs.gitlab.com/ee/user/group/iterations/#iterations) to better understand the differences between iterations and milestones.
+Check out the GitHub documentation on [Iterations](https://docs.github.com/en/enterprise-cloud@latest/issues/trying-out-the-new-projects-experience/managing-iterations) to better understand the differences between iterations and milestones.

 ### Best Practices

 The Product team manages all iterations.
-They can only be made at the group level, they always have a start and end date, and the date ranges cannot overlap.
+They can only be made at the project level, they always have a start and end date, and the date ranges cannot overlap.

 Anyone can add an issue to an iteration, but at the end of the issue, all incomplete issues will be rolled to the next iteration by Product.

 ## Issue Sizing

-The team uses Gitlab's `weight` feature to align on rough estimates of relative size.
+The team uses Github's `weight` feature to align on rough estimates of relative size.
 We bias towards a system where most increments are double of the prior increment, to avoid debates of "is this a 2 or a 3?" and to acknowledge these are only low-precision estimates.
 The used values are: `1`, `2`, `4`, `8`, `12`, `20`, and `40`.